tristantreb/CF-ML-models/README.md

 Side project title: Estimation of the variability in Cystic Fibrosis patient’s FEV1 lung function measurements

-Hosted at the University of Cambridge, supervised at EPFL
+Hosted at the University of Cambridge

 ## Documentation
 The code documentation is available [here](https://tristantreb.github.io/master_thesis_CF_ML/).